muhwyndhamhp/HarajAndroidChallenge/README.md

 - Searchable result
 - Clickable common number pattern (such as phone number, email, etc)
 - Share function
+- Using MVVM with common tools such as Coroutines, Flow and LiveData
 - Testable Code (which includes Unit Test that you cna try yourself)

 You can also try this directly by downloading the APK from the release page.